Ludwig Hohl

 Ludwig Hohl (9 April 1904 – 3 November 1980) was a Swiss writer writing in the German language.
 Outside of literary mainstream, he spent most of his life in extreme poverty.
-He is still unknown to a wider public but has been praised by several well-known authors for his writing and his radical thinking about life and literature.
+He is largely unknown to a wider public but has been praised by several well-known authors for his writing and his radical thinking about life and literature.

 Biography

+Hohl was the son of a pastor and his wife Magdalena, née Zweifel, daughter of the paper manufacturer Zweifel in the small town of Netstal and sister of the later National Councilor (1943 - 1946) and company successor Ludwig Zweifel (1888 - 1953).